Ruskin, British Columbia: Japanese community

-After the First World War, Japanese started farming in Ruskin; mostly growing raspberries and strawberries.
+After the First World War, Japanese started farming in Ruskin, mostly growing raspberries and strawberries.
 In the 1930s there were about thirty registered Japanese landowners in Ruskin.
 Some seventy-five percent of the Ruskin population was Japanese.
 Photos of school classes of that time show that not more than a handful of the students of the Ruskin elementary school were of European origin.
 The Japanese settlers had their own community hall on 280th Street.
 There were Japanese logging operations in the area and a couple of small Japanese sawmills.
 That all ended with the expulsion and Japanese-Canadian internment in 1942.

-With the Japanese began and ended any significant type of agriculture in the community.
+The forcible uprooting of Japanese Canadians ended any significant type of agriculture in the community.

 Commerce and industry

 The mills and the businesses of Ruskin were and are all in the south-east corner of Ruskin close to where the Stave River joins the Fraser River, close to the rail tracks and since 1930 present-day Lougheed Highway.

-Already the Canadian Co-operative Society had a general store and later Heaps had one in their building, together with the postoffice.
+Already the Canadian Co-operative Society had a general store, and later Heaps had one in their building, together with the post office.
 The shop continued to be in that building even after Heaps stopped their Ruskin operation.
 In 1924, the Cash Grocery store to a new building on the north side of the railway tracks, where it served the community for more than half a century.
 The building was demolished for the widening of Lougheed Highway.
-A small shop, mostly combined with a gas station serves the area today.
+A small shop, combined with a gas station, serves the area today.

 The Ruskin railway station, built in 1910, stood here until there were no longer enough passengers to warrant a stop of the scheduled trains.
 The building was dismantled in 1961.

 Lumber remained the main industry of Ruskin.
 With the station also the resident CPR agent disappeared, whose services the industry thought to be "absolutely essential."